rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ### `$HOME/.rsvim`

-Then Rsvim tries to detect:
+Then tries to detect:

 1. Whether `$HOME/.rsvim` exists as a directory path in file system.
 2. Whether a `rsvim.{js,ts}` file exists in the directory.

 ### `.rsvim.{js,ts}`

-Finally, if all above locations failed, Rsvim tries to detect:
+Finally, if all above are failed, tries to detect:

 1. Whether a `$HOME/.rsvim.{js,ts}` file exists.

 If the file exists, Rsvim will use it as configuration entry, use `$HOME/.rsvim` as configuration home, and create a new directory if `$HOME/.rsvim` doesn't exist.

+## 4. Initialize TUI

+Once all configurations are been set, terminal goes into [raw mode](https://en.wikipedia.org/wiki/Terminal_mode) and create the default window binded with the default buffer.
+If default buffer is associated with an existing file, the window will print the file contents from the first line.